mootools/mootools-core/Docs/Element/Element.Dimensions.md

 Custom Native to allow all of its methods to be used with any DOM element via the dollar function [$][].

+### Note:

+These methods don't take into consideration the body element margins and borders.
+If you need margin/borders on the body, consider adding a wrapper div, but always reset the margin and borders of body to 0.

+### Credits:

+- Element positioning based on the [qooxdoo](http://qooxdoo.org/) code and smart browser fixes, [LGPL License](http://www.gnu.org/licenses/lgpl.html).
+- Viewport dimensions based on [YUI](http://developer.yahoo.com/yui/) code, [BSD License](http://developer.yahoo.com/yui/license.html).

 Element Method: scrollTo {#Element:scrollTo}
 --------------------------------------------